wisniewskikr/chrisblog-it-java-springboot/others/db/no-sql/java-springboot-helloworld-db-nosql-mongodb-express-crud/README.md

 ##### Flow
 The following flow takes place in this project:
-1. User via any browser sends request to application HelloWorld for content
+1. User via Postman sends request to application for a content.
+Request can be type CRUD: Create, Read, Update, Delete
-1. Application HelloWorld saves text "Hello World" to database and then read it
-1. Application HelloWorld returns response with message.
-This response is presented to User via browser
+1. Application sends back response to User via Postman

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.